WebAssembly/interface-types/proposals/webidl-bindings/Explainer.md

-Symmetric to the core WebAssembly [Type Section], all compound Web IDL types are defined in a **Web IDL Type Subsection** that is stored inside of, and can be referenced throughout the rest of the new **Web IDL Bindings Section** being defined by this proposal.
+Symmetric to the core WebAssembly [Type Section], all compound Web IDL types are defined in a **Web IDL Type Subsection** that is stored inside of, and can be referenced throughout the rest of, the new **Web IDL Bindings Section** being defined by this proposal.
 The section/subsection design of Web IDL Bindings would mirror that of the [Name Section] and allow for extension in the future.